Tag Archives: Adventure

 Restaurants Agia Marina:

 These are the restaurants we tried.
-Dessert and raki served was the custom when paying the bill.
+Dessert and Raki served was the custom when paying the bill.
 “Raki is like Ouzo, but worse” – statement from a waitress.

 • Botonis – Grilled pork chops.
 The wood fired “globe grill” was standing in the restaurant